 b) CC

 c) On receipt of HANDOVER COMMAND message by the NR cell CU from the AMF (see 3GPP TS 38.413 [11]), or receipt of HANDOVER REQUEST ACKNOWLEDGE message (see 3GPP TS 38.423 [13]) by the source NR cell CU from the target NR cell CU, for informing that the resources for the handover have been prepared at the target NR cell CU.
+There are separate subcounters for HO and for CHO.
+In case of legacy HO, the HO subcounter shall be incremented by 1.
+In case of CHO, the CHO subcounter shall only be incremented by 1, even if HANDOVER REQUEST ACKNOWLEDGE messages are received from multiple sources.

-d) A single integer value.
+d) A single integer value per subcounter.

-e) MM.HoPrepInterSucc.
+e) MM.HoPrepInterSucc MM.HoPrepInterSucc.HO MM.HoPrepInterSucc.CHO

 f) NRCellCU, NRCellRelation.